joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 Squirrly 5.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines

 == Changelog ==
+= 6.2.5 =
+* Added Instagram and Pinterest in Social Json-LD
+* Fixed the connection issue in some cases when a keyword is modified
+* Fixed memory load when not usign Squirrly SEO

 = 6.2.4 =
 * Fixed bug for Google Analytics AMP version
 * Fixed both title and description when include price value
+* Compatible with WP 4.7

 = 6.2.3 =
 * Added Open Graph Image for First Page when the first page is a blog feed